Our Pharmaceuticals business develops and makes a broad range of medicines to treat both acute and chronic diseases.

 Our HIV business is managed through ViiV Healthcare, a global specialist company in HIV that we majority own, with Pfizer and Shionogi as the other shareholders.
 ViiV Healthcare is now a leading global company in HIV and has had significant recent success with regulatory approval and industry leading launches of new medicines.
 ViiV Healthcare has a number of other antiretroviral medicines in clinical development.

-Beyond respiratory and HIV, we have a portfolio of other Pharmaceutical products for the treatment of conditions such as lupus, benign prostatic hyperplasia, type 2 diabetes and bacterial infections.
+In addition to respiratory and HIV, we have a portfolio of other innovative Pharmaceutical products for the treatment of conditions such as lupus, benign prostatic hyperplasia, type 2 diabetes and bacterial infections.

-In addition, we have an Established Products Portfolio (EPP) which includes over 50 off-patent products, as well as our branded generics business and other local products.
+We also have an Established Products Portfolio (EPP) which includes mature medicines in the areas of anti-infectives, allergy, central nervous system, dermatology, respiratory and urology.
 These products are an important part of our Emerging Markets business where the GSK brand is an important differentiator.

 Focus on best science

 If we are to continue to discover new medicines and get them to the patients who need them as quickly as possible, we must invest in research.
-In 2013, over 80% (£2.7 billion) of our total R&D spend (£3.4 billion) was invested into the search for new pharmaceutical medicines.
+In 2015, 74% ($3.5 billion) of our total R&D spend ($4.7 billion) was invested into the search for new pharmaceutical medicines.
 Our strategy is to increase our productivity in R&D and improve our rate of innovation, while we control our costs.
+Our estimated internal rate of return (IRR) in 2015 was 13%.

 The journey to discovering and developing new medicines is lengthy, expensive and subject to a high rate of failure.
 Learn more about how we discover new medicines.

 We also know that we won’t discover everything inside our own labs and that we need to partner with other companies, academic institutions and research charities.
-We currently have research collaborations with more than 3,000 external organisations and this number is growing every year.
+We currently have research collaborations with more than 1,500 external organizations and this number is growing every year.